atbcb/usab-uswds/_tad/rad-x.md

 Cartridge
 : Device where a liquid sample is applied and a result is communicated visually or by a test reader once the sample is processed.

 Dropper
 : Device intended to contain the buffer fluid into which the sample is introduced and transferred to the Cartridge.
 May be integrated into a Fluid Vial.

-**Dropper -- **evice intended to contain the buffer fluid into which the sample is introduced and transferred to the Cartridge.
-May be integrated into a Fluid Vial.
+Fluid Vial

-**Fluid Vial -- **Container of fluid intended to be dispensed into another container (e.g., Dropper).
+: Container of fluid intended to be dispensed into another container (e.g., Dropper).

-**Dropper -- **evice intended to contain the buffer fluid into which the sample is introduced and transferred to the Cartridge.
-May be integrated into a Fluid Vial.
+Haptic Feedback

-**Haptic Feedback -- **Feedback that creates a touch experience for the user through application of force or motion.
+: Feedback that creates a touch experience for the user through application of force or motion.
 Tends to be related to dynamic physical features (e.g., phone vibration) (See also Tactile Feedback).

-**Lateral Flow Assay (LFA) -- **Also referred to as a lateral flow device, a rapid test, or a lateral flow immunochromatographic assay) A device intended to detect the presence of a target substance in a liquid sample without the need for specialized and costly equipment.
+Lateral Flow Assay (LFA)
+: Also referred to as a lateral flow device, a rapid test, or a lateral flow immunochromatographic assay) A device intended to detect the presence of a target substance in a liquid sample without the need for specialized and costly equipment.

-**Optical Character Recognition (OCR) -- **Software that converts non-editable document formats such as PDFs, images or paper documents into machine- readable formats that are editable and searchable.
+Optical Character Recognition (OCR)
+: Software that converts non-editable document formats such as PDFs, images or paper documents into machine- readable formats that are editable and searchable.

-**Quick Response (QR) Code -- **A type of matrix barcode that can be read easily by a digital device, which stores information as a series of pixels in a square-shaped grid.
+Quick Response (QR) Code
+: A type of matrix barcode that can be read easily by a digital device, which stores information as a series of pixels in a square-shaped grid.

-**Quick Reference Guide (QRG) -- **(Also referred as Quick Reference Information (QRI)) A short version of the test instructions.
+Quick Reference Guide (QRG)
+: (Also referred as Quick Reference Information (QRI)) A short version of the test instructions.
 It is intended for untrained operators and contains the step-by-step instructions needed to perform the test with a negligible likelihood of erroneous results.

+Responsive Web Design
-**Responsive Web Design -- **Also referred to as responsive design) An approach to web design that aims to make web pages render well on a variety of devices and window or screen sizes from minimum to maximum display size to ensure usability and satisfaction.
+: Also referred to as responsive design) An approach to web design that aims to make web pages render well on a variety of devices and window or screen sizes from minimum to maximum display size to ensure usability and satisfaction.

+Screen Reader
-**Screen Reader -- **A software program or an application that enables no vision or low vision users to convert text displayed on a computer screen, tablet or phone into synthesized speech or to a refreshable braille display.
+: A software program or an application that enables no vision or low vision users to convert text displayed on a computer screen, tablet or phone into synthesized speech or to a refreshable braille display.
 A screen reader is the interface between the computer's software and the user.
 It enables users to perform any operation on a computer (e.g., JAWS and NVDA on Windows; VoiceOver on macOS, iOS, iPadOS, and tvOS; and TalkBack on Android phones, tablets, and kiosks).

+Swab
-**Swab -- **The sample collection device with one part intended to be held in the hand and another part placed into the nostril.
+: The sample collection device with one part intended to be held in the hand and another part placed into the nostril.

+Tactile Feedback
-**Tactile Feedback -- **Feedback that is perceptible by touch.
+: Feedback that is perceptible by touch.
 Tends to be related to static physical features (e.g., a button that is higher than the device surface) (See also Haptic Feedback).

+Test Reader
-**Test Reader -- **Device which accepts Cartridges and/or analyzes a sample and provides a test result.
+: Device which accepts Cartridges and/or analyzes a sample and provides a test result.

+Tube Holder
-**Tube Holder -- **Device which holds a Fluid Vial in an upright position.
+: Device which holds a Fluid Vial in an upright position.

 ---